 Washington Coastal Resilience Project Ups Hazard Readiness

-Many partners joined forces on a four-year project to assist Washington State’s coastal communities in strengthening their resilience to sea level rise, storm surges, wave impacts, and shoreline erosion.
-The products that emerged from this effort include localized sea level rise projections plus guidance that coastal communities can incorporate into their policies, plans, funding mechanisms, and development projects.
+Many partners joined forces on a multi-year project to assist Washington State’s coastal communities in strengthening their resilience to sea level rise, storm surges, wave impacts, and shoreline erosion.
+The products that emerged from this effort include localized sea level rise projections plus guidance that coastal communities—including tribes and rural towns—can incorporate into their policies, plans, funding mechanisms, and development projects.
 Washington Sea Grant leads the Coastal Resilience Project, with collaboration from Washington’s Coastal Zone Management Program, the Padilla Bay National Estuarine Research Reserve, and a NOAA Regional Coastal Resilience Grant.

 Additional major partners include the University of Washington’s Climate Impacts Group and The Nature Conservancy.
 NOAA also provided funding support to the Pacific Northwest Climate Impacts Research Consortium.